gthatoi/kata-checkout/README.md

 # Kata Checkout

-The Kata Checkout is a RESTful API built with Lumen which has a supermarket checkout price calculation functionality (based on pricing configurations)
+The Kata Checkout is a RESTful API built with Lumen which has a supermarket checkout price calculation functionality (based on pricing configurations).
-Additionally, it has Unit Tests :D
+The checkout logic is covered with Unit Tests. 🕺

 ## Table of Contents